Tim-mhn/ng-libs/projects/ui/README.md

 - **Bump the version**: `npm version major|minor|patch`
 - **Build the library**: `npm run build:ui`
   The build artifacts will be stored in the `dist/` directory.
-  This will also run the _tailwind_ command to generate the `.css` file reusing the `iqair-tailwind` config.
+  This will also run the _tailwind_ command to generate the `.css` file reusing the `tim-tailwind` config.

 - **Publish to NPM**: go to the dist folder `cd dist/ui` run `npm publish`